 I’ve said it before, but it bears repeating: Make friends with a butcher.
 There’s no clearer path to culinary enlightenment than through a butcher who can help you discover flavor-filled cuts of meat you never knew existed.
-And this dish is one of them.
+And this Cajun recipe is one of them.

 Neck bones are readily available in South Louisiana and throughout the South for that matter.
 Elsewhere, and especially in more cosmopolitan surroundings, you will have to seek out a butcher (he will become your best friend) that can deliver this cut to you.
 And any time spent finding it is well rewarded by not only the culinary experience that awaits you but the cost-savings you won’t believe.
 It’s the most explosively flavored cut of meat for the price.
 Guaranteed!